lunarmodules/Penlight/docs/penlight.md

     > = sin(1.2)
     0.93203908596723

-`utils.import` can also be passed a module name, which is first required and then imported.
+`utils.import` can also be passed a module name as a string, which is first required and then imported.
 If used in a module, `import` will bring the symbols into the module context.

 Keeping the global scope simple is very necessary with dynamic languages.
-Using global variables in a big program is always asking for trouble, especially if you don't have the spell-checking provided by a compiler.
+Using global variables in a big program is always asking for trouble, especially since you do  not have the spell-checking provided by a compiler.
 The `pl.strict` module enforces a simple rule: globals must be 'declared'.
 This means that they must be assigned before use; assigning to `nil` is sufficient.

     > require 'pl.strict'
     > print(x)